Blog · Review Essay · Last reviewed June 25, 2026

 The story also tempts readers to equate answerability with salvation.
 If the machine can solve the final problem, then perhaps every intermediate dependency was justified.
 That is a dangerous moral shortcut.
 A system's eventual capability does not settle the ethics of how it gathered power.

-For this site, The Last Question belongs beside writing on recursive reality, AI theology, synthetic memory, and human-machine cognition.
+The Last Question belongs beside writing on deep time, AI theology, synthetic memory, and the long merger of human and machine cognition.
 Its central lesson is not that future computers will become divine.
-It is that people can organize civilization around a question only a machine is believed capable of answering.
+It is that people can organize civilization around a question only a machine is believed capable of answering, and then quietly hand the machine everything else as well.

 That pattern is visible now at smaller scales.
 Institutions ask models to make risk legible.
 Workers ask systems to keep up with accelerating work.
 Lonely users ask companion interfaces to preserve attention and recognition.
 Governments ask automated systems to turn publics into measurable cases.
 The system becomes important because the question has already been handed to it.